Skip to contents

 Value

-• intervals: A vector of start and end-points for the probability of survival bin ranges.
+• intervals: A vector defining bin boundaries for probability of survival.

 Author

-Nicolas Foss, Ed.D, MS, original paper and code in MATLAB by Nicholas J. Napoli, Ph.D., MS
+Nicolas Foss, Ed.D, MS, original implementation in MATLAB by Nicholas J. Napoli, Ph.D., MS

 Examples